Kanth Kaler

-Kanth Kaler (born 7 May 1972) is an Indian singer who is famous for singing Punjabi sad songs.
-His hit songs include Hun Teri Nigah Badal Gai, Dass Asi Kehra Tere Bina Mar Challea, Udikan, and Teri Yaad Sajna.
+Kanth Kaler (born 7 May 1972) is an Indian singer who is associated with Punjabi Music.
+His songs include Hun Teri Nigah Badal Gai, Ek Mera Dil, Dass Asi Kehra Tere Bina Mar Challea, Udikan, and Teri Yaad Sajna.

 Personal life

 He was born at in Ravidassia family at Nakodar, Jalandhar, Punjab, India.
 His original name being Sunny Nijjar, he changed his name after being advice by his spiritual Guru Baba Murad Shah to place the Kanth (voice) before all.

 He recorded his first album Hun teri nigah badal gayi with the help of famous lyricist Kumar Dhaliwal and Madan Jalandhari, who was really impressed by his voice.